lucwilliams/Hot-Chip/README.md

     - Implement simple instructions to set/read registers and draw to display ✔
     - Emulated timers and sound ✔
     - Complete initial draft implementation of full instruction set ✔
-    - Debug and test all instructions for correct behaviour ✔
+    - Debug and test all instructions for correct behaviour
-    - Address SDL input issues
     - Long term: GUI (qt or ImGUI?), 3DS port? 👀

 The end goal for the program is a fully functional cross-platform CHIP-8 interpreter that can be compiled to Windows, Linux and macOS.